-Nick Crovetti enters his third season as Head Women's Golf Coach.
-Crovetti is the first-ever women’s golf coach at Merrimack, which started the program back in 2011-12.
+Nick Crovetti enters his sixth season as Head Women's Golf Coach in 2016-17.
+Crovetti is the only head coach in program history, guiding the team since its inception back in 2011-12.

 After an impressive rookie season, the women's golf team reached even greater heights in 2012-13.
 The Warriors did not wait long to make noise, winning their first tournament of the year that they participated in en route to a successful fall campaign.

-Then, in the spring, Merrimack truly caught fire; the Warriors continued to face off against top competition in the region before deciding to compete in the ECAC Championships due to the Northeast-10 Conference not sponsoring women's golf.
-In the ECAC's, Merrimack blew away the field by more than 30 strokes, helping the program lay claim to its first-ever conference championship in just its second year as a varsity sport.
+Then, in the spring, Merrimack truly caught fire; the Warriors continued to face off against top competition in the region before deciding to compete in the ECAC Championships.
+In the ECACs, Merrimack blew away the field by more than 30 strokes, helping the program lay claim to its first-ever conference championship in just its second year as a varsity sport.

 The Warriors competed in 10 events during their innagural season, finishing in the top-10 four times and collecting a top-five finish at the Wellesley Invitational.

-Academically, three warriors were selected to the National Golf Coaches Association All-America Scholar Team for 2011-12 and, in addition, Women’s Golf earned the 2nd highest GPA in the country under head coach Nick Crovetti as given by the NGCA annually.
+Academically, three warriors were selected to the National Golf Coaches Association All-America Scholar Team for 2011-12 and, in addition, Women’s Golf earned the second-highest GPA in the country according to the the NGCA.

-As a 2004 graduate of Central Connecticut State University with a Bachelor of Science in Finance, Crovetti was also a four-year scholarship member on the men’s golf team; Crovetti was a three-time Boston Herald and Boston Globe all-scholastic selection and also was an MIAA Individual High School state champion in 1995.
+Crovetti is a 2015 Certified LPGA Teaching Instructor.
+As a 2004 graduate of Central Connecticut State University with a Bachelor of Science in Finance, he was also a four-year scholarship member on the men’s golf team; Crovetti was a three-time Boston Herald and Boston Globe all-scholastic selection and also was an MIAA Individual High School state champion in 1995.